Baby’s Head is Hot, But No Fever: Causes, Solution, When to See a Doctor

 If the baby is too excited and active and moves around a lot to explore the surroundings, it can lead to a hothead, without any fever.
 Just like exercising increases the blood circulation and the overall temperature of the body, moving around a lot increases blood circulation to the head along with raising the overall temperature of the body.

-If the baby sleeps for a longer time on her on the bed or crib, it can lead to a hothead.
-This is because the blood flow to the head increases while sleeping in certain positions.
+If the baby sleeps for a longer time on the bed or crib, it can lead to a hothead.
+This is because the blood flow towards the head increases while sleeping in certain positions.